libujacob/jsone/README.md

 Using bramp.net/antlr4/json and antlr for json parsing.

-Jsongo is licensed under the **Apache License Version 2.0**.
+JsonE is licensed under the **Apache License Version 2.0**.
 See the LICENSE file for more information.